ZhymabekRoman/Exagear-For-Termux/README.md

 * `FATAL: attempted to create non-posix thread; clone_flags == 00004111`

 A critical error, which at the moment there is no explanation - because of what and how to solve it.
-If you have a solution, please join the discussion - #16
+If you have a solution, please join the discussion - [FATAL: attempted to create non-posix thread; clone_flags == 00004111](https://github.com/ZhymabekRoman/Exagear-For-Termux/issues/16)

 ## Installation
 1) Install `tar`, `wget` and `git` using Termux's package manager (`pkg`):